ScintillaLuz/scintillaluz.github.io/_projects/2019-01-20-bandcamp-post-purchase-page-revamp.md

 * Redesign the post purchase experience for mobile web, desktop, and the fan app.
 * Create layout and logic that would make the post purchase page **scalable in two ways**:
   * In itself, going from single item purchases to large carts with a complex mix of items.
-  * For when we’d new types of items would be available for purchase (ex: gift cards.)
+  * For when new types of items would be available for purchase (ex: gift cards.)
 * **Focus the communication on streaming**, nudging users to install our listening app.

 ## Preliminary Work

-Before desining, there’s research.
+Before design, there’s research.
 First steps were:
 1. Establishing user needs, to define the scope of the redesign.
 2. Defining what a successful design would do, for business needs.
 3. Analyzing the current PPPs, and their shortcomings.